 Other than the correlation identified above, it would be difficult to link the budgetary shortfalls caused by wildfire suppression to regional differences in decision-making times.
 According to the GAO, the Forest Service does not systematically track such impacts at a national level.
 Understanding the cause of regional differences in decision-making times is an important aspect of NEPA reform.
-If regional differences in decision-making times, or disparate budgetary challenges, those underlying management challenges should be recognized and addressed.
+If regional differences in decision-making times are caused by ecological differences, evolving demographics, or disparate budgetary challenges, those underlying management challenges should be recognized and addressed.
 If budgetary shortfalls cause delay, then fiscal, rather than NEPA reforms, should be considered.